 Iraq and Iran (the Assyrians of the Old Testament) have the Chaldean Rite (Archbishop Bashar Matti Warda of Erbil, Kurdistan, Iraq was the main graduation speaker at Franciscan University and the Catholic University of Dallas in May 2021).
 The Maronite Rite is common in Lebanon and by law its president must be a Maronite.
 Southern India has two brother rites, Malankarese (Syriac) and Malabar (Chaldean), which date to the missionary journeys of St. Thomas.

 The Great Importance of the Eastern Rites.
 Ever since the 1917 Russian Revolution, the Vatican saw a great need to preserve the Byzantine Catholic rite because when Russia is converted as Mary promised in Fatima, it will be through the Byzantine rite.
 If the Orthodox ever return to the Church after the schism of 1054, it will be through the eastern rites.
-After all the Byzantine Rite is very similar to the Orthodox and their sacraments are considered to be valid by the Vatican.
+After all the Byzantine Rite is very similar to the Orthodox and the Vatican considers their sacraments to be valid.
 In fact a religious revival has already begun in Russia.

 In the United States this was not always recognized.
 During the 20th Century, Byzantine Catholics, many if not most being immigrants and not educated, were considered by the dominant Latin Rite as second class Catholics.
 Old timers are still resentful for this treatment.
 Roman Catholic Bishops pushed for uniformity and a certain latinization while the immigrants did want to assimilate.
 Particularly galling to celibate Latin Rite priests was the Byzantine Catholic tradition of married clergy.......“they can marry and we can't” so to speak.